faasm/faasm/docs/networking.md

 # Network Isolation

-To isolate networking we can user a combination of network namespaces, virtual interfaces and standard Linux traffic shaping tools.
+To isolate networking we can use a combination of network namespaces, virtual interfaces and standard Linux traffic shaping tools.

 Each function (the `N`th on the system):